 In the historic city of Savannah, there is no shortage of charming wonders to be discovered, and the same can be said for their hotels.

 Each hotel and inn gives visitors a unique experience that immerses them in the city’s atmosphere upon arrival.

 The bed and breakfast Catherine Ward House Inn is right in the center of many of Savannah’s historic attractions.
 This cute and intimate house offers a balcony, spa bath, TV, refrigerator, and a lovely garden for you to enjoy.

 For a more elegant feel, the Inn on West Liberty has seven rooms and their Cottage House for guests to stay and take in their 1871 aesthetic.
 Not far from the inn, guests can explore Madison Square, Pulaski Square, and Monterey Square.

-At this luxury hotel, you can choose from 167 guest rooms and 12 suites.
+You can choose from 167 guest rooms and 12 suites at this luxury hotel.
 Make sure you take them up on their offer of free bike rentals for a fun tour of the city.

 For a traditional Southern getaway, Forsyth Park Inn sits right on the park for which the inn is named.
-A self described “1869 Victorian-style bed and breakfast”, the Forsyth Park Inn gives you your first peak into all the history Savannah has to offer.
+A self-described “1869 Victorian-style bed and breakfast”, the Forsyth Park Inn gives you your first peek into all the history Savannah has to offer.

 Another one for the history books, the Marshall House grew out of the continental railroad expansion and has survived Yellow Fever outbreaks and the American Civil War.
-When you stay, you can learn more about their exciting history and even see historical relics.
+You can learn more about their exciting history and even see historical relics when you stay.